apeterson808/first-savvy/PROTECTED_CONFIG_GUIDE.md

 ## Support

 For issues or questions about the protected configuration system:
-1. Check the change history for recent modifications
+1. Check the change history for recent modifications using the API
-2. Verify integrity in the Protected Configurations tab
+2. Query the database directly to verify configuration status
 3. Review the configuration details to understand what's protected
 4. Check browser console for error messages